Learn@Illinois Moodle - Adding CITL-Recorded Video Lectures to your Course

 Note: In this case, we selected "Moodle Tutorials" but your course names will appear in the list.
 If you do not see the link named for your course, contact us at email@example.com or firstname.lastname@example.org.

 Note: The “Embed Video” button will add embed code to the place in the activity where you had left your cursor.
 The embed code appears in the editor as a thumbnail picture, but will render as a video player in your course activity when not in editing mode.

 - The “Go Back” button returns the view to the list of videos in the repository.

-- The “Set StartTime” and “Set StopTime” buttons don’t currently work with the version of the player we’re using, but you can provide values for them in the text fields if you choose.
-Currently, that will prevent the video player from showing any video outside of the start and stop times, although students will be able to see in the player’s seekbar and clock values that there is video that they can’t access, which can be confusing.
-To assist with the confusion, an alert message will let them know why they can’t seek outside those boundaries if they try to do so repeatedly.
+- The “Set StartTime” and “Set StopTime” buttons are not currently supported.
+However, adding start and stop times will prevent the video player from showing any video outside of these times.
+Since students will be able to see that there is additional video that they can't access, an alert message will let them know if they click repeatedly.
 This function is used in some courses as a way to break up videos to include graded questions between portions of the video.